contefranz/statutils/README.md

 ## Linear Models

-Here you can find two functions: ``
+Here you can find two functions: `asd`

+A collection of statistical utilities regarding both modelling, data management and wrangling to facilitate the workflow when developing R code.